achuthasubhash/Complete-Life-Cycle-of-a-Data-Science-Project/README.md

    Self-Supervised Learning https://github.com/jason718/awesome-self-supervised-learning

+   Self-supervised Video Object Segmentation https://charigyang.github.io/motiongroup/

    Weak Supervision: The Art Of Training ML Models From Noisy Data https://analyticsindiamag.com/weak-supervision-the-art-of-training-ml-models-from-noisy-data/

+   snorkel and skweak, are there other libraries to explore for weak supervision in NLP

    8 Resources To Learn Self-Supervised Learning In 2021 https://analyticsindiamag.com/top-8-resources-to-learn-self-supervised-learning-in-2021/